NikolaTerran/triangulation/README.md

 # triangulation
-a static application that shows user how many ways they can triangulate a 2D polygon
+a static webpage that shows user how many distinct ways they can triangulate a 2D polygon.